Deploys a TripleO undercloud

 When working on a virtual environment, infrared can use a pre-made undercloud image to quickly set up an environment.
 To use this feature, simply run:

-Or optionally, provide the file name of the image to restore from (defaults to “undercloud-quickstart.qcow2”). .. note:: the filename refers to a path on the hypervisor.
+Or optionally, provide the file name of the image to restore from (defaults to “undercloud-snapshot.qcow2”). .. note:: the filename refers to a path on the hypervisor.

 Upgrade is discovering current Undercloud version and upgrade it to the next major one.
 To upgrade Undercloud run the following command:

 The Overcloud won’t need new images to upgrade to.
 But you’d need to upgrade the images for OC nodes before you attempt to scale out nodes.
 Example for Undercloud upgrade and images update:

 Currently, there is upgrade possibility from version 9 to version 10 only.

 Upgrading from version 11 to version 12 isn’t supported via the tripleo-undercloud plugin anymore.
 Please check the tripleo-upgrade plugin for 11 to 12 upgrade instructions.

 Update is discovering current Undercloud version and perform minor version update.
 To update Undercloud run the following command:

 Example for update of Undercloud and Images: